 Fees and charges

-In our opinion this is an exciting opportunity to invest in a commercially compelling global business with established routes to market, expected to deliver significant profits, all with the benefit of EIS tax relief.
+In our opinion this is a unique opportunity to invest in a commercially compelling global business that is responding quickly to an increase in demand and business development opportunities.
+The business has established routes to market and is expected to deliver significant profits, all with the benefit of EIS tax relief.

 Driving the growth of Azoomee and the Group are ambitious and proven entrepreneurs Douglas and Estelle Lloyd who have delivered attractive returns to investors before.
 We are reassured by the commitment the management team has shown in this deal.